developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 Device Central works only on [specific devices](../about/#supporteddevices) and requires Bluetooth to be enabled on the device.

+## Pair/Unpair a Peripheral

+This section describes how to pair to a peripheral, view the paired devices list, and unpair a peripheral.

-## Pair to a Peripheral
+### Pair to a Peripheral

-Pairing to a peripheral is accomplished by one of the following 3 methods:
+Pairing to a Bluetooth peripheral is accomplished by one of the following 3 methods:

-* Mobile computer scans the Bluetooth address barcode on the peripheral
+* **Scan and Pair**: Mobile computer scans the Bluetooth MAC address barcode label on the peripheral
-* Peripheral scans the pairing barcode displayed on the mobile computer
+* **Scan to Pair**: Peripheral scans the pairing barcode displayed on the mobile computer
-* Manual entry of the peripheral Bluetooth MAC address.
+* **Manually Pair**: Manual entry of the peripheral Bluetooth MAC address.

 The subsequent sections cover each method to pair the mobile computer to a peripheral.

-### Scan and Pair a Peripheral
+#### Scan and Pair

 To scan the peripheral’s Bluetooth barcode to pair: